How to Make Cobb Salad

 - 3 cups diced, cooked and chilled chicken or turkey

-Tip: Rotisserie chicken from the deli makes a quick option, as does leftover chicken that you chop or shred.
+Tip: Rotisserie chicken from the deli is a quick and easy option, as is leftover chicken that you chop or shred.
 Or chill some smoked chicken from your favorite barbecue take-out spot.

 - 2 medium tomatoes, diced (about 1 cup)